No to Terrorism!

 The King also mentioned that to end terrorism, that it is a priority to every free and democratic country, every instrument of the State will be needed.

-After the solemn act, the Kings went to the lobby Isabel II to greet the representatives of the terrorism victims.Filed under Spanish Royals
+After the solemn act, the Kings went to the lobby Isabel II to greet the representatives of the terrorism victims.Filed under Spain

-Tagged Anniversary, Juan Carlos I, Queen Sofia, Terrorism.
+Tagged Anniversary, Juan Carlos I of Spain, Queen Sofia of Spain, Terrorism.